 My iPad meets the system requirement, but the storage is 16GB, can I still use it?
 The reason why there is a storage requirement of 32GB and above is the size of the apps and digital books can be quite big to be stored on the iPad.
 For example, the total storage capacity of 16GB is around 13GB.
 When downloading iMovie, iPhoto, Pages, Keynote, Numbers, Word, Excel, and PowerPoint, the size can reach to around 4GB, which leaves 9GB for digital books and other course-specific apps.
 For high school students, the sizes of the digital books are quite big compare to junior high as well as saving projects and assignments on the iPad.
 In additional, when upgrading the iOS to the next version, there is a certain amount of space to be reserved to perform the upgrade; otherwise, the upgrade will fail.
 In summary, 16GB isn’t enough to store digital books and apps.

 What about Internet safety for my child?
 The Internet is a powerful tool with potential for good and potential for vice.
 Our school will continue to teach our students how to use technology responsibly and safely.
 It is our goal for our students to understand technology as a God-given tool to be used for His glory.
 We will also provide parents with training and tools to help monitor their children’s use of their iPads.
-The iPad has a build-in web filter, which you can find more information by visiting this link: https://support.apple.com/en-us/HT201304.
+The iPad has a built-in web filter, which you can find more information by visiting this link: https://support.apple.com/en-us/HT201304.
 New Junior High and High School families and incoming 6th grade families are required to attend the CyberWise Parent Meeting.

 How will students learn Microsoft Office programs?
 The Word, Excel, and PowerPoint App are available for free to the students.
 In addition, the students can install Microsoft Office to up to five computers.
 We see the value of students learning productivity tools such as Word, Excel, and PowerPoint.
 We will continue to teach and use these tools in school.
 These programs will be taught in computer classes and used by other subjects as appropriate.